 What is the difference between Windows authentication and SQL authentication?

 Windows authentication uses Active Directory credentials and policies, while SQL authentication uses a username/password stored in SQL Server.
 Windows auth generally offers stronger central management and easier policy enforcement.
-Powerful Ways to Permanently Delete Your Discord Server and Leave No Trace: A Practical Guide
+The ultimate guide to uploading animated server icons on discord and making your server stand out 2026

 How do I enable password policy for a SQL login?